ericywl/sutd-coin/README.md

 ## Major Differences between Bitcoin and SUTDCoin
 - Bitcoin uses UTXO while SUTDCoin uses basic `addr:balance`.
 - Bitcoin fork resolution uses proof of work and first-come-first-serve, whereas SUTDCoin uses chain length and cummulative hash if forks are same length.
+- Bitcoin checks that a block timestamp has to be larger than previous-11-median, whereas SUTDCoin uses only the previous block's timestamp for validity check.
+- Bitcoin has dynamic block difficulty while SUTDCoin has static block difficulty.
 - Bitcoin has market value.

 ![LUL](https://ih0.redbubble.net/image.500553700.1057/sticker,375x360-bg,ffffff.u2.png)